 A smooth and seamless user experience when you onboard trial users creates immediate positive brand associations and analytics also help product managers and customer success managers optimize the entire user experience within the application.

 The first step toward customer success is a flawless onboarding.

 As mentioned, it is quite useless to invest lots of energy and resources to attract new users just to see them leave.
 Not investing in a proper onboarding experience is one of the fatal mistakes that can ruin a SaaS business.

 Churn prevention starts from the very first instant you interact with a new user.

 Besides, it’s important to emphasize that creating interactive guides to onboard trial users should also be easy and pleasant.

-That’s why I’d like to invite you to request a Demo and try Userlane for free.
+That’s why I’d like to invite you to Learn more about employee training and support

 We invested all our energy in creating a smooth UX within our editor and that’s why Userlane is the most efficient and simple solution for companies that want to know how important it is to create awesome interactive torus for their users.